NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Created by
 **********

-sources/recs/recs2009_setpoints/tsv_maker.py
+sources/recs/recs2020/tsv_maker.py

 Source
 ******

-U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.
+U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-RECS data is queried from two building type groups: 1) Single-Family Detached and Mobile Homes and 2) Single-Family Attached, Multi-family with 2-4 Units, and Multi-Family with 5+ Units; Dependencies with sample sizes < 10 used the combined data for both multifamily and single-family homes
+For dependency conditions with low samples, the following lumpings are used in progressive order until there are enough samples: 1) lumping buildings into Single-Family and Multi-Family only,  2) lumping buildings into Single-Family and Multi-Family only and lumping nearby climate zones within  A/B regions and separately 7AK and 8AK 3) lumping all building types together and lumping climate zones within A/B regions and separately 7AK and 8AK; Heating type dependency is always lumped into Heat pump / Non-heat pumps; For vacant units (for which Tenure = 'Not Available'), the heating setpoint is set to 55F

 .. _heating_setpoint_has_offset: